ektgit/snap-shader-240p/README.md

 It will also make two-screen games more playable by only showing the bottom screen.

 Tested only on a Raspberry Pi 3 on NTSC but should work on PAL as well.

+*Please report any problems with PAL.
+It's possible Sega Master System games will appear too tall on PAL TVs unless you shrink the video height to less than 576 lines.
+It's because 192 fits into 576 three times rather than two.

 Please feel free to submit any improvements.